-iOS 10 has brought some interesting features, which had been missing for a long time and were certainly on the wishlists of many iPhone users– including me.
+iOS 10 has brought some interesting features like iPhone Camera as a Magnifier, which had been missing for a long time and were certainly on the wishlists of many iPhone users– including me.
 The ability to clear all notifications at one go using 3D Touch, enable/disable individual read receipts in Messages app, and Safari Split-View is really awesome.

 One feature that has instantly attracted my attention is hidden under Accessibility called Magnifier.
 It allows you to use your iPhone or iPad camera as magnifying glass in order to let you read printed text a lot easily.
 Here is how it works:

 How to Enable and Use Magnifier Feature in iOS 10 on Your iPhone or iPad

 Step #1.
 First of all, you will need to launch Settings app on your iPhone/iPad → Next up, tap on Accessibility.

 Step #3.
 Finally, you will have to turn on the switch next to Magnifier.

 How to Use iPhone/iPad Camera to Magnify Printed Text